eea/CLMS_Production_System/README.md

 Python based API for data dissemination

 #### 4. Airflow
-Apache Airflow installation and configuration
+Apache Airflow installation and configuration.

 #### 5. Airflow DAGs
-Source codes of the Airflo wDirected Acyclic Graphs (DAGs)
+Source codes of the Airflow Directed Acyclic Graphs (DAGs) used in the CLC+ backbone system.

 #### 6. Database
 Database DDL files and database models